-The Kunstgewerbemuseum in Berlin has one of the world’s largest collections of decorative arts from the early middle ages to the present.
+The Kunstgewerbemuseum in Berlin has one of the world’s largest collections of decorative arts from the early Middle Ages to the present.

 The Kunstgewerbemuseum (Museum of Decorative Arts) in Berlin’s Kulturforum area displays mostly European decorative or applied arts from the early middle ages to the present.
 The collection includes amongst other gold, silver, glass, and enamel items, porcelain, furniture, paneling, tapestries, and fashion.
 Buy tickets online to skip the lines at the ticket window.

-Berlin state museums are open in 2024.
-Currently, time-slot reservations are essential only for the Neues Museum and for major exhibitions but it is sensible to book timeslots for the Alte Nationalgalerie, Gemäldegalerie, Neue Nationalgalerie, Neues Museum, and Das Panorama.
-(The Pergamon Museum itself closed until 2027!)
-Timeslots are currently released only around four weeks in advance.
+Currently, time-slot reservations are obligatory only for the Neues Museum, but sensible if available for the Alte Nationalgalerie, Gemäldegalerie, Neue Nationalgalerie, Neues Museum, and Das Panorama.
+(The Pergamon Museum itself is closed until 2027!)
+Timeslots are released only a few weeks in advance.
 Buy tickets and make reservations online at GetYourGuide or at SMB.
-Online tickets for museums without timeslot reservations are skip-the-line — go directly to the entrance to scan the ticket.
-Many multiple-museum tickets and passes are again accepted, including Kulturforum, Museumsinsel, and the excellent value 3-day Berlin Museum Pass.

 Highlights in Kunstgewerbemuseum (Museum of Decorative Arts) in Berlin